 What requirements are needed for a Health and Safety Inspection?

-Who performs Health and Safety Inspections within an organisation?
+Who performs Health and Safety Inspections within an organization?

 - Walkthroughs or tours can be performed by leadership teams to review the overall status of health and safety precautions within a workplace.